Porter Creek Vineyards

 The steep terrain in our vineyards have qualitative attributes of promoting well drained soils and naturally lower yields, but can be erosion prone and cause safety issues with the farm equipment.
 The largest agricultural pollutant in Sonoma County is the siltation of streams caused by erosion so we encourage dense cover crops in the wetter months of the year, with strategically placed surface drains and bio-catchment zones near riparian areas, where appropriate.
 To deal with the rugged conditions, we use exotic European tractors built for similar conditions.
 Much of the farm equipment has on-site, customized fabrication features.

-Our estate vineyards have been certified Organic and Biodynamic since 2003 and while about 1/3 of grapes come from purchased grapes, I only work with growers with a similar approach.
+Our estate vineyards have been certified Organic since 2003 and while about 1/4 of grapes come from purchased grapes, I only work with growers with a similar approach.
 My bare minimum requirement for purchased fruit is that there are absolutely no synthetic chemicals used.
 Most of the grape purchase agreements are sealed with a hand shake rather than third party written contracts.